metacall/core/docs/README.md

 ### 7.1.1 Docker Development

-It is possible to develop **METACALL** itself or applications using **METACALL** as standalone library with Docker.
+It is possible to develop **MetaCall** itself or applications using **MetaCall** as standalone library with Docker.
 The `dev` image can be used for development.
 It contains all dependencies with all run-times installed with the code, allowing debugging too.

-Use the following commands to start developing with **METACALL**:
+Use the following commands to start developing with **MetaCall**:

 ``` sh
 mkdir -p $HOME/metacall